Olympic Flame unveiled near National Stadium in Tokyo

 Tokyo 2020 has unveiled the Olympic Flame near the new National Stadium in the Japanese capital.

-The Olympic Flame has been placed at the Japan Olympic Museum and will be on public display from tomorrow.
+The Olympic Flame has been placed at the Japan Olympic Museum and will be on public display from tomorrow until November 1.

 Tokyo 2020 President Yoshirō Mori and Japanese Olympic Committee President Yasuhiro Yamashita unveiled it during a small ceremony.